Update on our work supporting cash access during the COVID-19 pandemic

 There is no need to stockpile cash and industry is currently working hard to ensure that customers can continue to pay in their preferred manner.

-How to access banking services if bank branches are temporarily close because of coronavirus?
+How to access banking services if bank branches are temporarily closed because of coronavirus?

 As noted by the FCA and UK Finance, banks are working hard to reopen branches that have needed to shut as a result of COVID-19.
 Some branches have external ATMs that will continue to dispense cash even if counter services are temporarily unavailable.